Melania Trump Looks ‘Uncomfortable’ And ‘Stiff’ In Display Of Affection With Donald, Body Language Expert Says

 Wood dug a bit deeper into a picture of Melania Trump smiling, saying it didn’t look like a genuine smile and instead one meant to convey that she’s happy when really she is not.
 Wood called it a “model” smile, something that would be familiar to the former fashion model.

 It’s not clear how much truth there is to the body language interpretation, but any tension between Donald Trump and his wife appears to be dissipating.
-After Melania spend close to a month away from the spotlight — skipping a series of international trips with her husband — she has now made more appearances with him and has plans to follow him to an important upcoming trip.
+After Melania spent close to a month away from the spotlight — skipping a series of international trips with her husband — she has now made more appearances with him and has plans to follow him to an important upcoming trip.

 President Trump's itinerary for next week's UK visit is confirmed: